Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Single-datacenter setups or PostgreSQL servers should suffer no such delays, and this value can be safely set to 0.

-Postgres setups with read replicas should set this value to maximum expected replication lag between the writer and reader instances.
+Postgres setups with read replicas should set this value to the maximum expected replication lag between the writer and reader instances.

 **Default:** `0`